Stay (The Kid Laroi and Justin Bieber song): Critical reception

 The song has received generally positive reviews.
-Writing for The New York Times, Jon Caramanica found "Stay" to be "[b]racingly effective", considering it a more effective pairing of Laroi and Bieber than their previous collaboration on "Unstable" from the latter's sixth studio album, Justice.
+Caramanica found "Stay" to be "[b]racingly effective", considering it a more effective pairing of Laroi and Bieber than their previous collaboration on "Unstable" from the latter's sixth studio album, Justice.
 Tyler Jenke from Rolling Stone Australia wrote that "the slick new tune" is "undoubtedly one that lives up [to] the hype".
 Jordan Rose of Complex believed that the track has Laroi and Bieber "leaning into their strengths".
 Alex Zidel from HotNewHipHop felt that the song is "every bit as infectious as [one] would expect" and thought of it to be "a solid pop offering for the summer".
 Jason Lipshutz of Billboard opined that the song "sounds like it should push [Laroi] to a new level" of stardom.
 Uproxx contributing writer Carolyn Droke stated that the "buoyant track['s]" combination of "a euphoric chorus and a driving beat" will make it "the next song of the summer".
-Robert Rowat of CBC Music commended Laroi and Bieber's partnership as "one of the year's best surprises" and said that the song "capitalizes on both singers' skills as falsettists".
-Chris DeVille from Stereogum described the song as "maniacally catchy" and thought it musically feels like Laroi "blasting off into a new frontier of crossover success".
-Vultures Justin Curto called the track "a high-energy, synth-filled pop banger".
+Rowat commended Laroi and Bieber's partnership as "one of the year's best surprises" and said that the song "capitalizes on both singers' skills as falsettists".
+DeVille described the song as "maniacally catchy" and thought it musically feels like Laroi "blasting off into a new frontier of crossover success".
+Curto called the track "a high-energy, synth-filled pop banger".
 However, he later criticised the song for being "some of Laroi's most anonymous work yet" and concluded that "it could just as easily be a hit for the Weeknd or Post Malone".